 - 6.10 The majority of the proposed wind farm area has not been subject to previous development and appears to have been used as open common land since the medieval period.
 Where previous development has occurred, it has been associated with one area of known mineral extraction, but this has been very limited and the majority of the area has remained undeveloped.
-Existing development also includes the former HF-DF radar station, electricity pylons crossing the site, the modern communications masts and their associated buildings. - 6.11 Archaeological remains could become exposed, damaged or destroyed by groundworks associated with the proposed wind farm.
+Existing development also includes the former HF-DF radar station, electricity pylons crossing the site, the modern communications masts and their associated buildings. - Archaeological remains could become exposed, damaged or destroyed by groundworks associated with the proposed wind farm.
 Archaeological remains are likely to be quite shallow and so would be impacted upon by any ground works.
 It should be noted that the site boundary is far larger than the proposed areas of groundworks for the wind farm which would be concentrated on the 13 turbine sites, an improved site entrance, new and upgraded access tracks, crane hardstandings, control building and substation compound, electricity transformers, underground cabling, and associated drainage works.
-The majority of the area would not be physically affected by the proposed wind farm. - 6.12 Based on the assessment it is not anticipated that below ground archaeological remains of such a high significance are likely to be to present within the area that would cause a constraint to development, and that any such remains can be dealt with through appropriate mitigation.
-The one area where a potential impact to archaeology may occur is in Lidar Area 4 where the potential for prehistoric cairns has been identified, although due to the quantity of possible mounds and their juxtaposition, they are more likely associated with vegetation growth than human activity. - 6.13 The scope of any further archaeological works that would be needed in advance or during development of the proposed wind farm would need to be discussed and agreed with the archaeological advisor to the Blaenau Gwent and Torfaen County Borough Councils as local planning authorities.
+The majority of the area would not be physically affected by the proposed wind farm. - Based on the assessment it is not anticipated that below ground archaeological remains of such a high significance are likely to be to present within the area that would cause a constraint to development, and that any such remains can be dealt with through appropriate mitigation.
+The one area where a potential impact to archaeology may occur is in the area between Lidar Area 3 (potential round barrows) and Lidar Area 4 (potential prehistoric cairns) where the proposed access road between Turbines 9 and Turbines 10 and 11 is located.
+The route of this access track has been modified to avoid encroaching into either of the identified Lidar areas.
+It is noted that for Lidar Area 4 due to the quantity of possible mounds and their juxtaposition, it is more likely they are associated with vegetation growth than human activity. - 6.13 The scope of any further archaeological works that would be needed in advance or during development of the proposed wind farm would need to be discussed and agreed with the archaeological advisor to the Blaenau Gwent and Torfaen County Borough Councils as local planning authorities.
 This is the Planning Services section of Glamorgan Gwent Archaeological Trust.
 Cadw would respond on issues regarding the designated historic assets in the study area.